QiiLin/project-team-pepega-/README.md

 * Harrison Fok
 * Qi Lin
 ## Description of the web application
-* This web application is used for in-browser video editing
+* This web application is used for in-browser video editing, and allows users to upload and download the edited video.
+Note: We are thinking about adding the idea of user account to this platform and allowing users to share their video with others.
 ## Description of the key features that will be completed by the Beta version
 * Video captioning
 * Splicing multiple videos together